wazo-platform/euc-plugins-js-sdk/documentation/docs/sdk.md

 ### Displaying a notification

-Wazo will display browser or Desktop notification depending on the environment where WDA is running.
+Wazo will display browser or desktop notification depending on the environment where WDA is running.

 ```js
 app.displayNotification(title: string, text: string);